Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 There are two mechanics you need to pay attention to: Soul Link and Combo.

 ### Soul Link

 Both Roland and Angelica start with 4 stacks of Soul Link; they're practically invincible while Soul Link is up.

+Every scene, Roland and Angelica use Dark Bond and Ashen Bond, respectively.
+Redirecting these attacks may not seem to do anything since they're both pages with only counter dice, but this gives you a same-scene "Dark Presence" buff (Dark Bond) or "Ashen Presence" buff (Ashen Bond) that can be used to deplete Soul Link.

+Additionally, every scene, Roland and Angelica play their own version of Unstable Bond.
+One die on each of these pages have an on-clash lose effect: if the attacker has a specific Presence buff (Ashen Presence if clashing vs Roland, Dark Presence if clashing vs Angelica), Soul Link depletes by 1.

-In order to deplete Soul Link:
+Therefore, in order to deplete Soul Link:

-* Win the clash against Angelica's Unstable Bond with the "Dark Presence" buff
+* One librarian redirects Roland's Dark Bond.
+That same librarian must also win the clash against Angelica's Unstable Bond.
-* Win the clash against Roland's Unstable Bond with the "Ashen Presence" buff
+* One librarian redirects Angelica's Ashen Bond.
+That same librarian must also win the clash against Roland's Unstable Bond.

-In order to obtain these buffs:

-* Obtain the "Ashen Presence" buff by redirecting Angelica's "Ashen Bond"
-* Obtain the "Dark Presence" buff by redirecting Roland's "Dark Bond"

-Thus, you can deplete up to two stacks of Soul Link per turn.

 ### Combo

 If Angelica and Roland target the same librarian with the same workshop page, then Roland will give his dice to Angelica.
 For example, if Angelica's Zelkova Workshop (4-8 slash, 3-8 blunt) and Roland's Combo: Zelkova Workshop (3-8 slash, 3-8 slash) both target the same librarian, then Roland will not play Zelkova Workshop, but Angelica's Zelkova Workshop will attack the librarian with a 4-8 slash, 3-8 blunt, 3-8 slash, 3-8 slash in that order.

 Therefore, there are three main strategies to deal with this:

-1. Split focus: multiple librarians clash into these cards to prevent one from getting overwhelmed
+1. Split focus: multiple librarians clash into these cards to prevent one from getting overwhelmed.
-2. Counter with a single strong 3-cost clasher.
+2. Clash Angelica's Combo page with a single strong 3-cost clasher.
 The threat from Combo pages come from obscurity: your librarian has to defend against more dice than the pre-combat screen will lead you to believe.
 But even with dice getting shuffled around, most combo pages are 3- or 4-dice attacks.
+This strategy should mitigate most of the damage that your librarian would otherwise need to endure.
 3. Ram a combo page into a counter die that you know will win every clash.

-Prioritize depleting Soul Link over breaking up Combo.
+If you can't properly counter Combo no matter how you try to clash, then prioritize following the instructions in the Soul Link section over the instructions here.

 ## Phase 4.1 \- Memories